 After researching many of the options pertaining to how the source code was released, here are the details:

-- Source code repository via SVN for revision control
+- Source code repository via Git for revision control

 - License agreement is GPL v2 (although I may consider LGPL if sufficient interest)